alvin-huang/consul-kv-github-action/README.md

 # consul-kv-github-action
 GitHub Action to lookup a key in Consul KV and set its value as an environment variable.

-# Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

 ## Inputs

 ### `url`